Skip to main content

 $CURRENT_PERIOD

-The current period of the project
+The current period of your project.

 "2026"